Red Light Photo Enforcement Program

 The Village of Lisle began operating Red Light Enforcement Cameras at 2 selected intersections in June 2008.
 The intersections of Route 53 and Maple Avenue and Ogden Avenue and Yackley Avenue have been identified as "Red Light Photo Enforced" through signage.

-The village had 3 main objectives for implementing the program:
+The Village had three main objectives for implementing the program:

 Since 2008, significant reductions in all accidents categories have been achieved at both Red Light Camera locations.
 To view the statistics for both intersections, access the following resources:

 Citations are issued to motorists who run red lights without stopping or fail to come to a complete stop before turning right on red when safe to do so.